unb-mds/2023.2_Gotinha/README.md

 ```

 ### 🌟 Acesse o projeto
-Para acessar o projeto, no prompt de comando ou terminal, digite a letra O do seu teclado.
+Para acessar a página web, no prompt de comando ou terminal, digite a letra O do seu teclado.
 Para finalizar a execução do projeto, digite a letra Q do seu teclado.